-With respect to the structured product issued by RBC for example, the fact sheet clearly indicates that the investment was 'For Professional Investors Only' and 'not suitable for Retail distribution' with the 'Target Audience' for such product being specified as 'Professional Investors Only' as outlined in the 'Key Features' section of the fact sheet.
+With respect to the structured products issued by RBC, for example, the fact sheets clearly indicate that such investments were 'For Professional Investors Only' and 'not suitable for Retail distribution' with the 'Target Audience' for these products being specified as 'Professional Investors Only' as outlined in the 'Key Features' section of the respective fact sheet.

-The Service Provider claimed that the references to 'Professional Investors only' in the Fact Sheets referred to the marketed documentation.
-This is however not really the case as explained above and it is clear that such fact sheets were issued purposely for those investors who were eligible to invest in the product.
+It is clear that such fact sheets were issued purposely for those investors who were eligible to invest in the product.
 It is also clear that such products were not aimed for retail investors but only for professional investors.
-Indeed, the Service Provider presented no fact sheet of structured notes invested into which were targeted for retail investors.